mmaimer33/poker/README.md

 ## Requirements

 - Python 3.x
-- Each participant will write a `Player` with the minimal functionality specified in `player_template.py`.
+- You must write a `Player` subclass with the required functionality.
+- Your player subclass must have the name `Player-GITHUB`, where `GITHUB` is your GitHub username.

 ### Allowed libraries